snakemake/snakemake/docs/snakefiles/rules.rst

         retries: 3
         shell:
             "curl https://some.unreliable.server/test.txt > {output}"

+Often, it is a good idea to combine retry functionality with :ref:`ensure annotations <snakefiles_ensure>`, e.g. for retrying upon invalid checksums or empty files.

 Note that it is also possible to define retries globally (via the ``--retries`` command line option, see :ref:`all_options`).
 The local definition of the rule thereby overwrites the global definition.